 The Ichthyology Collection of the Texas Natural History Collections is part of The University of Texas at Austin and includes over 60,000 lots (with over 1,000,000 specimens), most of which are “wet” collections preserved in 70% ethanol occupying 1,586 square feet, spread out over two rooms.
 We have a small selection of larval fish from Puerto Rico

-and the Virgin Islands maintained in 10% formalin.
-Our skeletal collection contains 794 cleared and stained fish, as well as 410 dry skeletal preps.
+and the Virgin Islands maintained in 10% formalin and have just recently received over 1800 estimated new lots of larval samples from the Trinity River.
+Our skeletal collection contains 800 cleared and stained fish, as well as 425 dry skeletal preps.
 Many of the skeletal specimens originate from W. W. Dalquest and his students.
-We also have a tissue collection currently with over 515 samples preserved in 100% ethanol frozen in liquid nitrogen.
+We also have a tissue collection currently with over 1000 samples preserved in 100% ethanol frozen in liquid nitrogen.
 Our type collection includes 3 holotypes, 110 paratypes, and 1 allotype.
 Our holdings were collected between 1927 and present and there was a significant increase in collections during 1950–1980, mainly by Clark Hubbs and his students.
 In 1993 we acquired the collections of the University of Texas at Austin’s Marine Science Institute, totaling ~ 3,000 lots of ethanol preserved specimens from the Gulf of Mexico

 Each record in this dataset refers to a specimen (or specimens)and these records are thus verifiable via specimen examination and examination of original museum documentation such as field notes and original labels.
 These data are provided for the purpose of scientific study, so that researchers may either use the data directly or to determine which specimens might be needed to address specific research questions.